-About Us Winners Cattle/Semen Sales Australian Shepherds Jr Program Home
+About Us Winners Cattle and Semen Sales Herd Sires Australian Shepherds Home

 J Cross Miniature Herefords is owned and operated by Travis and Arlou Cox, est. 1994 located in Ellensburg, Washington in the heart of the beautiful Kittitas Valley.

 J Cross Miniature Hereford Cattle have been shown in many major shows throughout the nation.
-We have listed some of these show, such as National Western Stock Show in Denver, Colorado, Iowa State Fair in Des Moines Iowa, North American International Livestock Exposition in Louisville, Kentucky, California State Fair in Sacramento California, among several other shows.
+We have listed some of these shows, such as National Western Stock Show in Denver, Colorado, Iowa State Fair in Des Moines Iowa, North American International Livestock Exposition in Louisville, Kentucky, California State Fair in Sacramento California, Western State Fair in Montana, Northern International Livestock Exposition in Billings, Montana, among several other shows.

-As J Cross Miniature Herefords, being the first to introduce these cattle to the Kittitas Valley, and one of the first to bring quality genetics to Washington State, we are always willing to work with anyone who is interested.
-So we look forward to hearing from you.
+As J Cross Herefords, being the first to introduce these cattle to the Kittitas Valley, and one of the first to bring quality genetics to Washington State, we are always willing to work with anyone who is interested in beginning or adding to their herd.
+We look forward to working with you and helping you meet your goals.

 Investment Potential!